Fattcat/esp32-FakeGotchi/README.md

 # esp32-FakeGotchi
 esp32-FakeGotchi - Oled Nice Kitty that start jamming WiFi Strongest Network around u

+# Please give me a Star on this repo :D

 ##  It is like Pwnagotchi but on other Level Category